-The Kids in Community Development Bootcamp is a week-long creative leadership and social change incursion activating children to build resilience and improve community connections.
+The Kids’ Community Action Bootcamp is a week-long creative leadership and social change incursion program activating children to build resilience and improve community connections.

-Based on the six-month Kids as Catalyst program, this intensive is delivered by professional Kids Thrive facilitators in schools over a week.
+Based on the six-month Kids as Catalyst program, this intensive is delivered by professional Kids Thrive facilitators in schools, over one week.